GarethSharpe/svetlichny-game/README.txt

 mean of x
      0.77

 Conclusion: We can be 95% certain that that true mean of the computed quantum strategy lies within (0.69, 0.85) at a p-value < 0.0001.

-A proportion table between the computed classical/quantum solution produced the folloing output in R:
+A proportion table between the computed classical/quantum solution produced the following output in R:

 		type
 result  class comp
-  FALSE    30   23
+  LOSE    30   23
-  TRUE     70   77
+  WIN     70   77

-This talbe was used to perform Fisher's exact test was used to test whether the difference between 70% and 77% is statisticall significant.
+This table was used to perform Fisher's exact test was used to test whether the difference between 70% and 77% is statistically significant.

 		Fisher's Exact Test for Count Data